amand33p/to-view-list/README.md

 - Toast notifications for actions such as adding new entry, or 'starring' it etc.
 - Dark mode toggle w/ local storage save

-## Built using:

-- ReactJS for frontend
-- NodeJS for backend
--

 ## Screenshots

 #### Desktop/Tablet Home